 2011 was a turning point in Sosowski’s career.
 That was the moment he left his job to pursue creating games full-time.
 His first major success was Thelemite, published on the popular website Newgrounds.
 It’s a parody of a superhero story, who saves the city from destruction.
 However, the twist is – the protagonist is a mutated programmer-ninja called Melex, who is unable to save anyone without causing utter destruction.
 Thelemite was hugely popular among Newgrounds visitors, and Sosowski claims to this day that this is his favourite of his creations.

 During the 21st edition of Ludum Dare the programmer created McPixel.
-The title is a call-back to the popular TV series MacGyver, but this time the hero is a kind-hearted butterfingers, who often finds himself in a situation, where he has 20 seconds to defuse a bomb.
+The title is a call-back to the popular TV series MacGyver, but this time the hero is a kind-hearted butterfingers, who often finds himself in a situation where he has 20 seconds to defuse a bomb.
 There is no time for thinking in the game, you just have to click everything and everywhere, hoping for the best.
 Every interaction with the surroundings results in some crazy or funny gag.
 All these goofs are much more important than winning.
 McPixel bravely defies traditional video game conventions.
 Losing is often much more enjoyable and funny than winning, and game mechanics are absolutely random.
-Also the graphics, as the name suggests, are quite archaic, with clearly visible pixels and animations restricted to just a few frames per second.
+The graphics, as the name suggests, are quite archaic, with clearly visible pixels and animations restricted to just a few frames per second.
 Despite all these, the first version of the game became quite popular, in fact so popular that Sosowski decided to create a full version.
-This version will be remembered for a long time in the games industry – it was the first game to ever get approved in the Greenlight program of the most popular gam-distribution platform, Steam.
+This version will be remembered for a long time in the games industry – it was the first game to ever get approved in the Greenlight programme of the most popular gam-distribution platform, Steam.

 Brak podobnych artystów.